google/WebFundamentals/src/content/en/showcase/2017/playcanvas.md

   controller.
 - 3 DOF - A controller that tracks its orientation can be used like a laser pointer to specify a direction or a location.
-The position of the controller is estimated based on the user’s viewpoint.
+The position of the controller is estimated based on the user's viewpoint.
 This includes the Daydream Controller.
 - 6 DOF - A controller that tracks its position and orientation.
 This can be used to closely simulate a hand in VR.